rishikeshvarma9854/Nutri_Vision/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is made by 2nd-year students of  KMIT as a Real-time Research Project by the
+## Real-time Research Project by the Team Sainz

-## Team Sainz

 - 🧠 Vineel Yerubandi — Team Lead & Database designer
    - Led the team and played a key role in training the AI model & in creating the Database design.